asier-ortiz/airport-finder/README.md

 # Airport Finder

-Airport finder is a web application that allows you to search among thousands of airports around the world and track thousands of flights in real time.
+Airport finder is a web application that allows you to search among hundreds of airports around the world and track thousands of flights in real time.

 ## How to build
 - Enter your API KEYS in the [config.js](./src/js/config.js) file